Why I Want an Arranged Marriage

 Welcome to New York.
 It’s been waiting for you.

 “Slam it to the left if you’re having a good time, shake it to the right if you’re feeling fine

 I simply want to outsource part of the process to people who have a direct stake in me winning at the end.
 My parents have a direct stake in me winning at the end.
 Not just in romance, but life in general.

 This essay originally appeared on The Toast.

 Enter your email address to receive notifications for author Rohin Guha

-You have been added to the notification list for author Rohin Guha
+Confirmation link sent to your email to add you to notification list for author Rohin Guha

 More by this author

 “Gardening is faithmaking when solidarity seems elusive: Add water.
 Add light.
 Witness evolution.
 There is no sturdier pact.”

 I know it’s not supposed to work this way.
 We damaged daughters should seek healing in therapy, not romantic relationships.